 Since I brought it up, I don’t think I have to tell you what helping others can lead to.
 That’s right–more Happiness.

 Too few of us even think much any more.
 Trending Tweets and Facebook ads are our only sources of research.
 We don’t look at history, numbers, and trends.
 We’re too sucked into the drama and the soap opera that cable news networks use to fill all that time between commercials.

 I just love Grammar Girl.

-The Candidates don’t want us doing research.
-They want us excitable (they’ll even call it passion), upset at one another and retweeting passive-aggression.
+Candidates don’t want us doing research.
+They want us excitable (they’ll even call it passion), upset at one another, and retweeting passive-aggression.

 Politics is Making Us Miserable

 When your relationships are strained, if not broken…